A Simple House -- www.asimplehouse.org

 Connecting for Good provides free and affordable Internet connectivity to low income families, teaching digital life skills classes and providing affordable refurbished PCs to under resourced people and nonprofit organizations.
-Current activities have focused on low income individuals living the Kansas City, Missouri's urban core, primarily East of Troost Avenue and the predominately Hispanic areas of the Westside.
+Activities have focused on low income individuals living the Kansas City, Missouri's urban core, primarily East of Troost Avenue and the predominately Latino areas of the Westside.
 As a Microsoft Registered Refurbisher, they collect used computers to create high quality recycled PCs and then provide these devices to to qualified low income families for just $50.00.

 Faith in Action -- @FIAstjoseph

 Faith in Action is a coalition of Christian congregations in St. Joseph, Catholic parishes and Protestant churches alike, along with local health care organizations working together to share the love of Christ through church volunteers meeting the needs of community members in an effort to allow them to remain independent.
-For more than seven years, this has included such things as transportation to appointments, providing ramps in homes to increase mobility, snow removal in the winter and yardwork in the summer, small financial assistance to cover the cost of a utility bill one month, and weekly phone calls just to say, “hello”.
+For more than ten years, this has included such things as transportation to appointments, providing ramps in homes to increase mobility, snow removal in the winter and yard work in the summer, small financial assistance to cover the cost of a utility bill one month, and weekly phone calls just to say, “hello”.

 Foundation for Inclusive Religious Education (F.I.R.E.) -- www.firefoundation.org

 The Foundation for Inclusive Religious Education (FIRE) is the only organization of its kind providing financial grants to schools within the Catholic Diocese of Kansas City-St. Joseph to assist with the costs of Special Education services in an inclusive setting.
 During the school year, students with significant special needs at partner schools received direct support from para-educators funded in large part by FIRE.
 Additional students benefit from the presence of para-educators in classrooms.
 To create the very best educational outcomes and positive learning experiences, it’s critical for school community members / stake holders to more fully understand best practices and proven strategies for creating thriving inclusive learning environments.
-The overall objective of the "Light the FIRE" project is to optimize the success of inclusive learning environments through this type of education and training.

 Holy Rosary Credit Union -- www.holyrosarycu.org